-Aircraft will remain within visual (eye sight) range of the pilot or observer at all times.
+Aircraft will remain within visual (eyesight) range of the pilot or observer at all times, unless special provisions have been met for Beyond Visual Line of Sight (BVLOS).
 Pilots and Observers will maintain communications with each other during flight operations.

-3.3.1 Communications
+3.3.1 Communications -